Faculty Senate Bylaws

 1. The Parliamentarian files the motion and reads the group grievance statement during the next Faculty Senate meeting.

 2. The affected leader shall receive written notice outlining the motion for the vote of no confidence.
-This notice shall be delivered via hard copy, and an email with an electronic read receipt.
-The notice will be delivered by the Faculty Senate President within three (3) business days from the date the motion was read before Faculty Senate.
+This notice shall be delivered via hard copy and an email with an electronic read receipt.
+The notice will be delivered by the Faculty Senate President within three (3) business days from the date the motion was read before the Faculty Senate.

 3. The leader has fifteen (15) business days from the date of the written notice to provide a written response to the motion.
-The written response should be addressed to the Faculty Senate officers (President, Vice President, Parliamentarian, and Secretary), who will distribute it to the Faculty Senate.
+The written response should be addressed to the Faculty Senate officers (President, Vice President, Parliamentarian, Historian, and Secretary), who will distribute it to the Faculty Senate.

 4. Once the written response is received, a special Faculty Senate Meeting will be scheduled, with the leader present.